HoomanRamezani/NotesApp/README.md

-# Notes
+# Notes+
-Notes is an elegant notes application for iOS devices that provides users with a simple and intuitive note taking expierience.
+Notes+ is an elegant notes application for iOS devices that provides users with a simple and intuitive note taking expierience.
 The app is quick and easy to open and allows the user to instantly begin writing whatever they desire.

 ## Features
-  - Notes can be quickly created and saved or removed on main menu
+  - Notes+ can be quickly created and saved or removed on main menu
   - Photos can be attached to notes that are able to be seen from the main menu
   - Visually attractive user interface